brandoncc/docker-compose-wordpress-generator/README.md

 In order to support this idempotency, the `.env` file is only written once.
 Each time you run the generator after that, the .env file will retain its contents.

+## Known Issues

+If you are deploying a new server (different IP) for a domain which already uses Let's Encrypt, running `docker-compose up -d` with Let's Encrypt in sandbox mode will not work.
+The entire system will fail to come online.
+There are two
+options:

+1. Change Let's Encrypt to "live" during the initial application generation.
+   ** This runs the risk of being rate limited by Let's Encrypt if you have to keep starting over for any reason. **
+2. Comment out the certbot container in docker-compose after generating your application.
+After you have confirmed that `docker-compose ps` looks good for the first time, run the generator again, set Let's Encrypt to "live", and upload the new configuration.
+Then you can `docker-compose up -d` again, and Let's Encrypt should issue the certificate as usual.

 ## Contributions